 My decision 13 years ago to sit down in front of a keyboard and to pay the price to become a writer was greatly influenced by a number of key mentors who paved the way before me.
 Some of those mentors, like my dear departed friend Jerry Askeroth, I knew personally and others exercised a profound influence upon me through their writings.
 Joseph Sobran was one of those influential writers to whom I owe a tremendous debt for his inspiration.
 His passing yesterday at age 64 due to complications of diabetes marks the end of an extraordinary and principled life spent in defense of the cause of liberty.

-Joe Sobran was a brilliant writer and thinker, but the thing that most exemplified his personal character was his willingness to remain true to his principles even if it came at the price of great personal sacrifice.
+Joseph Sobran Joe Sobran was a brilliant writer and thinker, but the thing that most exemplified his personal character was his willingness to remain true to his principles even if it came at the price of great personal sacrifice.
 His promising career at National Review was cut short when he refused to endorse the neoconservative agenda of the U.S. warfare state that has brought so much (ahem) good to the world in recent decades.
+For this act of defiance, Sobran endured numerous unjust smears accusing him of anti-Semitism without returning railing for railing.
+His defense of God, family, and country--in that order--was a ray of guiding light in an increasingly darkening culture that worships self, power and dominion over others. |

 His essay How Tyranny Came to America should be considered required reading for anyone who wishes to better understand how our nation came off its Constitutional rails.
 Much more needs to be said about this man but for now I'd like to share some of my favorite Sobran quotes as examples of his willingness to stand for truths that some consider unpopular.
 Be warned; there are a lot of quotes here, but they offer a great deal of insight into many of the hot-button issues of our time.